D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI: Open-World Agents Toolkit

 \paragraph{Fixed Sequence Length Dataset (FSLDataset)} To optimize training throughput, we introduce FSLDataset that packs sequences to uniform lengths while preserving episode structure.
 Unlike conventional random concatenation, FSLDataset sequentially lists events within each episode up to the maximum sequence length, terminating at episode completion.
 This design enables consistent batch processing and converts fine-grained random access into coarse, coalesced patterns for improved I/O efficiency.

-\paragraph{Adaptive Batch Decoding Strategy} Video decoding requires seeking to keyframes and then sequentially decoding frames, as compressed video formats cannot decode arbitrary frames independently.
-Our adaptive batch decoding algorithm (1) seeks to the target frame; (2) demuxes and decodes until a keyframe is encountered; (3) upon hitting a keyframe, resumes seeking to the target frame.
-This provides consistent performance across fine-grained, coarse-grained, and mixed access patterns.
+\paragraph{Adaptive Batch Decoding Strategy} Video decoding requires seeking to a keyframe and then sequentially decoding subsequent frames, since compressed video formats do not support independent decoding of arbitrary frames.
+To address this constraint, our adaptive batch decoding algorithm operates as follows: (1) seek to the target frame; (2) demux and decode until a keyframe is encountered; (3) upon hitting a keyframe, resume seeking to the target frame.
+This strategy ensures stable performance across fine-grained, coarse-grained, and mixed access patterns.

 \paragraph{Benchmarking Media Decoding on FSLDataset} We evaluate our optimized pipeline on a representative FSLDataset containing 64 episodes of 5-minute Minecraft gameplay at 640×360 resolution and 20 Hz.
 The baseline uses single-frame decoding per frame, while TorchCodec and our approach use batch decoding for all frames within each FSLDataset sample.
 Throughput is measured as images processed per second, while I/O efficiency is measured as average disk read per image using isolated filesystem monitoring.
 Combining these optimizations—optimized x264 parameters and adaptive batch decoding—our complete pipeline achieves 119.16 img/s (10.2× over baseline) while reducing average disk read per image to 18.73 KB (3.4× less than baseline and 41× less than TorchCodec~\citep{torchcodec2024}).
 Table~\ref{tab:pipeline_performance} summarizes results across different configurations.